 Given the rise of anti-Asian racism during the pandemic, it was meaningful to be invited to guide a class of grade 4/5 students at Tecumseh Elementary School in East Vancouver to write short poems about Vivian Jung, the first Chinese Canadian teacher hired by the Vancouver School Board in 1950 and who played a role in desegregating a local public pool in 1945 during a time when informal and formal racial segregation was common in BC.
 The school’s anti-racism committee produced a booklet of the student poems as a fundraiser for a school mural to commemorate her role.
 With the help of videographer Analee Weinberger, we put together a poetry video, “Ode to Vivian Jung” narrated by the students and based on a cento that I assembled by weaving together lines from each of the students’ poems.
 The poetry video was recently selected for rotational screening at the Chinatown Storytelling Centre.
 I began and ended my tenure with poetry contests: this summer, the Chinese Canadian Museum approached me to assist them in setting up and judging a poetry contest based on their superb exhibit about The Chinese Exclusion Act.

 I also wrote a poem about a local Japanese Canadian family’s donation of 1000 cherry trees to the Vancouver Park Board in 1935.
 The donated trees were not planted until the family was interned along with 22,000 other Japanese Canadians during World War II.
 With the help of a local tree expert, Nina Shoroplova, we determined that four ancient cherry trees near the Stanley Park causeway were probably the only ones remaining from the original donation.
 Printer Soyeon Kim of New Leaf Editions typeset the poem by hand and illustrated the broadsheet with a woodblock print.
-Of the 20 broadsheets were printed, one was given to the granddaughter of the interned family, composer Leslie Uyeda, and others to the Nikkei National Museum, Historic Joy Kogawa House, and VPL.
+Of the 20 broadsheets that were printed, one was given to the granddaughter of the interned family, composer Leslie Uyeda, and others to the Nikkei National Museum, Historic Joy Kogawa House, and VPL.
 Recipients will also include the Landscapes of Injustice Project at UVIC, the Museum of Vancouver, the Vancouver Cherry Blossom Festival and UBC’s Asian Canadian and Asian Migration Studies.

 It’s been an intense three years as the city’s sixth poet laureate.
 I had many additional ideas for possible projects, but had to continually rein myself in, given the limits of working from home with minimal institutional administrative support except for key public events.
 Many people have erroneously assume that the Vancouver poet laureate role is publicly funded or confuse it with the library’s four-month writer-in-residence position.
 The Vancouver poet laureateship is funded by a private endowment grant to the Vancouver Foundation made by a local philanthropist in 2006.
 The $7,500 a year, part-time position has a two to three year term, and is overseen by the City of Vancouver (Cultural Services), the Vancouver Public Library, and the Vancouver Writers’ Festival.